 -

-Use a knee-gap test: sit back and check for pressure behind the knees.
+Use a knee-gap check: sit back and make sure the seat edge is not pressing behind the knees.

 -